Legal obligations after a motor vehicle accident

 The driver of every vehicle involved in an accident must:

-- Stop at the scene of the accident
+- stop at the scene of the accident

-- Give their details including their name and address, the name and address of the vehicle’s owner, and the vehicle's registration number (or any other information necessary to identify the vehicle) to any other driver involved, any person injured (or their representative) or the owner of any property that has been damaged.
+- give their details including their name and address, the name and address of the vehicle’s owner, and the vehicle's registration number (or any other information necessary to identify the vehicle) to any other driver involved, any person injured (or their representative) or the owner of any property that has been damaged.

-[Australian Road Rules reg 287(2)]
+[Australian Road Rules rule 287(2)]

-Therefore if you have a minor accident where both drivers exchange details, no one is injured and the cost of repairing damage to property is likely to be less than $3,000, then there is no legal obligation upon you to report it to police.
+Therefore if you have a minor accident where both drivers exchange details, no one is injured and the cost of repairing damage to property is likely to be less than $3,000, then there is no legal obligation to report it to police.
 However, even though you may not be obligated to report, it is good practice to do so anyway.
 This is because insurers often ask drivers for a police report number.
-To deal with the large numbers of such reports, SAPOL now has an Online Collision Reporting System to allow drivers to report crashes where there is no legal obligation to do so (ie no one is injured, and the cost of repairing damage to property is likely to be less than $3,000).
-When assessing the likely cost of repairing damage that has been caused, this includes damage to other property (such as a fence) as well as the other vehicle(s) involved.

-As soon as practicable after an accident involving injury or death, contact the approved compulsory third party ('CTP') insurer of the vehicle.
+As soon as practicable after an accident involving injury or death, contact the approved compulsory third party (CTP) insurer of the vehicle.
 There are several insurance companies providing CTP insurance in South Australia (see Compulsory Third Party (CTP) Insurance Scheme).
 They will send forms which must be filled in and returned.
 Allocation of an approved insurer is automatic for all registered vehicles in South Australia if no nomination has been made.
-If unsure which is the relevant CTP insurer, contact the Compulsory Third Party regulator (1300 303 558).
+If unsure which is the relevant CTP insurer, contact the Compulsory Third Party Insurance Regulator (1300 303 558).

 It is an offence not to provide written notice of the accident to the CTP insurer where a person was injured or killed.
 The penalty for this offence is a fine of up to $1,250, or imprisonment for up to 3 months [see Motor Vehicles Act 1959 (SA) s 124].